Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

  The software doesn't rust or erode but becomes obsolete in a few years.
 Decades (bare minimum for wood cabins) set lifecycle records in residual mainframe software - unlikely to recur (till interstellar flights).

-Software development gives freedom of life-sized _trial and **error**_ unthinkable in other production.
+Software development gives freedom of life-sized _trial and **error**_ unthinkable in another production.
 Builders may only envy sustainability and seamless upgrades/swaps of hardware basements and communications (libraries/services).

 Contrariwise, months of upfront planning and prototyping are adverse to software, which paces in releases and favors [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product)<sup><b>w</b></sup> ASAP.

 </td></tr></table>

-Software is the most automated production that ever existed when copying, scaling, installation, and updates are one-click (or auto-scheduled) and unattended.
+Software is the most automated production ever existed when copying, scaling, installation, and updates are one-click (or auto-scheduled) and unattended.

 <table><tr valign="top"><td width="*">
  <p>A construction engineer, whose modeling tasks mingle with stirring concrete, who is up and there on the spot to supervise the progress and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for woodworking ...<br />